jywu20/Notes/Computer Science/Circuit/HDL.md

 Besides all signals for control and data flows and their intended usages (i.e. protocols), we also have the good old clock and reset signals on the interface.

+In SystemVerilog we also have functions.
+Synthesizable functions in RTL languages are a subset of functions in HLS: the former are expected to contain combinational logic only and should finish within one clock cycle, and there is no need for block-level interface synthesis mentioned above.

 ## How loops are implemented